 A very important aspect you should be aware of: InDesign effects such as drop-shadows, glow, special strokes, or transparency may not be fully supported.

 If possible, please avoid transparency effects in your PDF file.
 Simplify the vectors by merging similar color layers, rasterize the vector and try to upload as optimized PDF (the default option).
 This will solve your problem but it might reduce the clarity of the images.

 Simplifying your layout is key, once again.
 We recommend you to generate your PDF as optimized for web or linear PDF.

 The text is blurred; here’s what to do:

 Check to see if the text is on top: see all layers in your documents.
-You may have put a semi transparent image over your text layer and this can cause trouble with how the text looks when uploading it in Flipsnack.
+You may have put a semi-transparent image over your text layer and this can cause trouble with how the text looks when uploading it in Flipsnack.

 We recommend only including visible layers in the output PDF.